Food On Book

 0

 Cooking is a messy business.
-It’s impossible to put a domestic cooked meal at the table without developing a disturbance in the kitchen.
+It’s impossible to put a home-cooked meal at the table without creating a disturbance in the kitchen.
 However, there are methods to make less of one.
-The following listing offers pointers for a neater, extra streamlined method to cooking so that it will reduce the quantity of time you spend cleaning up after dinner – which, let’s be honest, is the final thing you want to be doing after a pair of glasses of wine!
+The following listing offers pointers for a neater, extra streamlined method to cooking so that it will reduce the quantity of time you spend cleaning up after dinner, which, let’s be honest, is the final thing you want to be doing after a couple of glasses of wine!
 A bit of forethought will prevent a ton of elbow grease.

 Summary show